GATB/bcalm/README.md

 # Larger k values

-BCALM 2 supports arbitrary large $k$-mer lengths.
+BCALM 2 supports arbitrary large k-mer lengths.
 You need to recompile it from sources.
-To support $k$-mer lengths up to, say, 320, type this in the build folder:
+For k up to, say, 320, type this in the build folder:

     rm -Rf CMake* && cmake -DKSIZE_LIST="32 64 96 128 160 192 224 256 320" .. && make -j 8